 It is assumed that the rules of each transformation are applied top-down.
-The first transformation, InsCong, prepares the proof tree for allowing reductions on the arguments $t_i$ of judgments of the form $f(t_1, \ldots, t_n) \rightarrow t$ by introducing congruence inferences before these judgments take place.
+The first transformation, InsCong, prepares the proof tree for allowing reductions on the arguments t_i of judgments of the form $f(t_1, \ldots, t_n) \to t$ by introducing congruence inferences before these judgments take place.
 Initially no reduction is applied, and each argument is simply reduced to itself using a reflexivity inference.
-Replacing these reflexivities by non-trivial reductions for the arguments is the role of the algorithm introduced in the next section.
-The next transformation, NTr, takes care of righthand sides.
-The idea is that transitivity inferences occurring as left premises of other transitivity are associated
+Replacing these reflexivities by non-trivial reductions for the arguments is the role of the algorithm introduced in the